-- Data correlation between base rate and VS unexpected and missing in the model. - data correlation between base rate and $f_0$ expected as $f_0 f\infty$ and $f\infty$ base rate (appeared in the model) - Model correlation between base rate and burstiness probably error because of the problems to "fit the gap" between burst and other ISIs. (appeared in model) - above probably causes base rate SC correlation and this causes the additional SC $f{\infty}$ correlation over $f{\infty}$ base rate random models
+- different fitting routine / weights might also improve consistency of the fitting - Model CAN fit most types of cells except for double burst spikes in ISI hist (1st and 2nd EOD have high probability) and some with higher level structure in ISI hist are probably not possible with the current model - f-I curve works but is still not fully consistent slope of f_0 strongly affected by miss detections so not the best way of validating the f_0 response. - b-correlations: - Data correlation between base rate and VS unexpected and missing in the model. - data correlation between base rate and f_0 expected as $f_0 f\infty$ and f∞ base rate (appeared in the model) - Model correlation between base rate and burstiness probably error because of the problems to "fit the gap" between burst and other ISIs. (appeared in model) - above probably causes base rate SC correlation and this causes the additional SC f{∞} correlation over f{∞} base rate - In total it can deliver good models over a large space of the heterogeneity especially with the addition burstiness, but it is not yet verified with a different stimulus type like RAM or SAM and also need further investigation to it's quality for example because of the mismatched correlations \rightarrow robustness analysis should be done random models